Pros and cons of moving to Johannesburg

 - CON: High crime rates

-While the media has a tendency to sensationalise and people often do exaggerate about the levels of safety in Johannesburg, crime is a common occurrence by Western standards and is a cause for caution.
+While the media has a tendency to sensationalise and people often do exaggerate about the levels of safety in Johannesburg, crime is a fairly common occurrence and is a cause for caution.
 Most violent and sexual crimes in the city happen in impoverished areas that the majority of expats will never venture into.
-Petty theft, car break-ins, muggings and home invasions are, however, fairly common.
-To a lesser extent, but still a much larger extent than most expats will be used to, car hijackings and theft are also known to occur.
+Petty theft, car break-ins, muggings and home invasions are real threats, however.
+To a lesser extent, but still a much larger extent than most expats will be used to, carjackings and theft are also known to occur.

 + PRO: Private security is world class

-South Africa arguably has a large private security industry, much of which is focused around Johannesburg.
+South Africa has a large private security industry.
 With fast response times, integrated alarm systems and a range of specialised services available, hiring a private security firm is the most effective way to guard against being a victim of crime in Johannesburg.
-There has also been an increase in the number of gated communities around the city which often have full-time security and are therefore safer than freestanding houses.
+There has also been an increase in the number of gated communities around the city which often have full-time security and are therefore safer than free-standing houses.

 Working and doing business in Johannesburg